* Word Gap only works on version 11.4.0 and later.

 Description of Word Gap in DigiExam

 This question type means that a text is presented followed by a text box in which the student fills in his/her answer.
-The answer is then compared to a list of allowed answers.
+The answer is then compared to the correct word for a match.
 "Word Gap" can be used for glossaries, quizzes, questioning, spelling and much more.
 There is also a new fix option "Points per question" that will be discussed later in this guide.

 "Exact Match" This option requires that the blank is filled in exactly as the teacher wrote.

 "Contains" With this setting, it needs not be exactly that word but the word must be included.
 For example: The word hatch contains [Fish], hence if you write "Fishing" then it will turn out correct since the word still contains Fish.
 This also works in a sentence, "I walked my [dog]" and the student writes "I walked my [dogs]".

 "Case sensitive" makes the words sensitive to upper and lower case letters.
 So if the word is [Horses] and the user writes "horses" then there will be no points.

 As a correction option, it is also possible to choose "All or nothing", "Right minus error" and "Points per answer", they are explained in more detail in this section.